VictorSegura99/Professional-Balance-and-Testing-Research/README.md

 Before the test make sure that the testers understand that it’s the game that’s being tested and not them.
 Their answers will be anonymous, and they will not offend anyone.
 Tell them to: just say what they think.

 Don’t ask too many questions before the test.
 Most of them will have the same answer at the end of the test so ask them afterwards.

-Look for gestures and expressions.
+It can be good to start writing notes after twenty or thirty minutes because you want them to feel relaxed.

+Look for gestures and expressions, this tells a lot.
+Don't say anything to the tester while they are playing and don't disturb them.

+**After the test**

+You can do a focus group with many people giving their opinion and you might get some good ideas, but people tend to agree with things that they didn't think a lot about.
+The order in which people are say is important.
 If they offer you a solution, don’t write down the solution, ask them why they thought about that solution.
 Don’t assume things based on what you’ve observed, ask and try to understand why it happened.
+As a developer don't overlook feedback from something that you already thought had to be imroved.
+Focus on what they though was fun and what they thought was not, this are the most important parts and might actually change the core of your game.

 ## Professional Videogame Balance Methods:

 Videogame Balance is obviously very important, but sometimes define what a balanced game is not easy.